 - Develop your media kit – Lastly, if you plan to pitch brands for collaborations or sponsorships, you’re going to want to create a media kit that helps brands understand the benefit of working with you and your capabilities.
 I read somewhere that it is good to have a professional-looking media kit and a separate plain-looking sheet with your rates, like something your accountant drafted up.
 This is a quick way to look like you have been doing this for a while and have a professional business running behind your blog.

 Now that you are prepped and ready to go, let me show you a little bit of my routine and how I manage my blogs every week:

 My Blogging Routine

-- Planning – SEO keyword research and content planning usually happens once a month but I’d love to get it down to once a quarter or even once every six months, but for now it is what it is!
-I’ll try to research content ideas or find new video topics during this time, and sketch rough outlines of what I need to say or write.
+- Planning – SEO keyword research and content planning usually happens once a month, but I’d love to get it down to once a quarter or even once every six months, for now it is what it is!
+I’ll try to research content ideas or find new video topics during this time and sketch rough outlines of what I need to say or write.

 - Product creation/monetization – This is something I need to get better at on this blog, but I have a long list of products and courses I want to create on Megan Brame.
 My goal for this blog is to roll this into my content planning and have products that align with the posts.
 I also spend time reaching out to brands with potential collaboration ideas.

 Hopefully, this will help you determine a schedule that works best for you!
 Remember that whatever your plan is, the best plan is one that moves your goals forward.
 So if you need something more strict, then tailor this to fit how you work.